-Update 7/6/20: Pepin county still remains with just 1 confirmed case, a 10 year old kid two months ago at the other end of the county.
-People are keeping distance and wearing masks inside retail operations.
+Update 8/26/20: Pepin county still remains at a low count, 46, with 0 deaths.
+People are keeping distance and wearing masks inside most retail operations.
 Take out is available all around, with some sit down places as well.
 Please do call or text with any questions, 612.850.3069.

 As we head into the 2020 sailing season I am looking at all the ways we can make this work for everyone.
 As you may be aware, WIMNSail has always done private charters, you are booking the boat rather than a seat on a boat.
 This means that the only people on the boat are me and your group.
 I have been practicing good social distancing since March 15th.
 Now when I go into stores I wear a mask, stay away from any and all people as much as possible, my car has both hand sanitizer and wipes, and mostly I just stay home.
 I live and work alone from my home so that part has been relatively painless.

 Boating safety is always a critical consideration whenever you push off the dock, and with all the recent issues regarding COVID-19 many people are wondering if boating is considered a safe social distancing practice.
 Yes, boating can be a safe social distancing activity, and below I outline my thoughts on how we will do this in 2020.